adrienclay36/ACportfolio/README.md

 4. Simple Linear Regression Model to predict the amount of yearly spend on an Ecommerce website to determine if they should invest more into their app or website.
 5. Simple Random Forest model to predict whether or not someone is likely to pay back a loan based on a number of features, categorical and numerical
 6. Simple Support Vector Machines demonstration through sklearn utilizing the famous Iris Dataset
+7. K-Means Clustering demo with a college dataset